 This is gossip right up her alley.

 I forgot how important gossip is for girls.

 “Oh, my God.
 She’s practically our age.
 I’ve heard about that happening.”

 “Maybe I’ll get to have three-ways with my dad.”

 “Watch out, Lydia, Tim’s dad will be putting moves on you.”

 “Yuck.”
-And, she hit Scott in the chest, and we broke up laughing.
-Then her dad knocked on the door.
+And, she hit Scott in the chest.
+We break up laughing.
+Then her dad knocks on the door.